What Is a Tax Levy?

 What Is a Tax Levy, and How Can It Affect You?

-A tax levy is when the IRS seizes (takes) your personal property with the intention of using it to satisfy (pay) your tax debt.
+A tax levy is when the IRS seizes (takes) your personal property with the intention of using it to satisfy (pay) your tax liability.
 For instance, the IRS can take your house and sell it, using the proceeds from the sale of the house to pay off your tax bill.

 - They must review your tax bill and send you a notice requesting that you pay your taxes.